 History has shaped the world in which we live and the people that we are.
 Students study the history of Britain, Europe and the wider world, making connections and comparisons between different world perspectives.
-Across their studies, they will develop key historical skills such using evidence, analysing interpretations and making judgements on the significance of events.
+Across their studies, they will develop key historical skills such as the use of evidence, analysing interpretations and making judgements on the significance of events.

 The following are examples of the units that the students will study during this Key Stage